meta-logi/metaagent-support/elasticsearch-sink-plugin/README.md

 **elasticsearch-sink-plguin** is a ElasticSearch egress plugin for the MetaAgent.
 The plugin streams data from the MetaAgent to a designated ElasticSearch v7.9+ server.

-MetaAgent configuration example using this ElasticSearch egress plugin:
+Here is a MetaAgent configuration example using this ElasticSearch egress plugin:
 ```
 Devices = _metaagent_.xml
 Port = 7979